 - Cover with cinnamon and sugar.

 - Cut each log down the middle, leaving a small portion attached at one end.
+You'll have two strands of layered dough.

 - Bake twists for 18-20 minutes or until golden brown.